contrast-zone/t-rewriter.js/README.md

 ## 2. how does it work?

 In *systelog*, we provide three sets of rules: one for input, one for output, and one for chaining between them.
 Input rule set branches from the source constant forwards to *concrete input*.
 Output rule set branches from the target constant backwards to *abstract output*.
-Chaining rules that branch between input and output.
+Chaining rules branch between input and output.
 If there exist a provable chaining connection between input and output then *concrete output* is back-propagated from the concrete input.

 ```
         source